mateun/haskell_win32_game/README.md

 ```

 ### How to write your own game
-For the time being, just open funcs1.hs and modify the code in "gameUpdate" accordingly
+For the time being, just open funcs1.hs and modify the code in "gameUpdate" accordingly.

 ### Callable C functions